MicrosoftDocs/customer-voice/cv-docs/survey-scoring.md

   By default, the point values are assigned in the ascending order of the answer options.

 The score of a question response is calculated by multiplying weight with the normalized point value.
 All the question response scores are added to generate a survey-level score.

+For information on how a survey score is calculated, see [Survey score calculation](#survey-score-calculation).

 Dynamics 365 Customer Voice allows you to apply survey scoring logic to the following question types: